Tresor11/final-capstone/README.md

 # Resell-app

-### This project is a single page application built with react,redux and rails
+### This project is a single page application built with React,Redux and Rails

 #### The application resell-app where users can sell or the buy partally used items for an affordable price